Ted Galdi: Bestselling Author

 Growing a following on Facebook, Instagram, TikTok, YouTube, and Pinterest very rarely happens overnight.
 You'll likely need to put in a good amount of time to get solid results on any platform.

-Instead of trying to grow all of your accounts at once, I'd recommend you prioritize them, and focus on one at a time.
-Yes, you can definitely make accounts on all of these platforms right away, however, in terms of dedicating time to creating posts, focus on them individually, at least in the beginning while you're learning.
+Instead of trying to grow all of your accounts at once, I'd recommend you prioritize them, and focus on one post format at a time.
+Yes, you can definitely make accounts on all of these platforms right away, however, in terms of dedicating time to creating posts, focus on certain formats individually.

 Though the different networks have their own nuances, certain types of photos and videos can be repurposed across them.
 For example, let's say you decide to focus on TikTok first.
 Videos you create on TikTok can definitely be cross-posted to Instagram Reels and YouTube Shorts.

-Once you get a hang of TikTok, and have an active following, only then would I suggest you start focusing on building up a second account.
+Once you get a hang of posting short videos, for example, you start focusing on building up a following with a different type of post format.

 Picture